Rimac Automobili: History

 The groundwork for the company was laid in 2007 as a hobby garage activity of Mate Rimac.
-Working on his own, he converted his BMW 3 Series (E30) to incorporate an electric powertrain and subsequently gained attention from the press and investors.
+He converted his BMW 3 Series (E30) to incorporate an electric powertrain and subsequently gained attention from the press and investors.
 A significant part of the early financing came from angel investors and the sale of proprietary patents.

 Rimac Automobili was founded in 2009 in Sveta Nedelja, near Zagreb, Croatia, where suitable facilities were rented.
-When he was 19 years old, Mate Rimac began converting an E30-M3 which served as his first test mule:"I owned an old BMW E30 (MY 1984) which I used for drift and circuit races.
-At one of these races, the gas engine suddenly blew up.
-At that moment, I decided to try building an EV.
-After one year or so the car was able to drive but I was not yet satisfied with the result.
-It was heavy, not very powerful and the range was very limited.
-For this reason, I started to gather a team of experts to develop our own components since I believed that the electric propulsion could give much more compared to what was available on the market.
-At that time, I already had a very clear vision of my ultimate goal.
-Today, hard work is making my dream come true."In 2018, Volkswagen Group subsidiary Porsche Engineering Group GmbH acquired a 10% stake in Rimac to form a development partnership, as part of its electrification process.
-Mate Rimac commented: "This partnership now is an important step for Rimac on our way to become a component and system supplier of choice for the industry in electrification, connectivity and the exciting field of Advanced Driver Assistance Systems."
+When he was 19 years old, Mate Rimac began converting an E30-M3 which served as his first test mule.

+In 2018, Volkswagen Group subsidiary Porsche Engineering Group GmbH acquired a 10% stake in Rimac to form a development partnership, as part of its electrification process.
 Hyundai Motor Company and Kia Motors jointly invested million in 2019 and announced plans "to collaborate on the development of high-performance electric vehicles."
 In 2020, Rimac recommended Infinum, the largest Balkan software and design company, to Porsche and that led to the creation of the joint venture Porsche Digital Croatia with an investment of million.

 In March 2021, Porsche increased its stake in Rimac Automobili from 15% to 24%.

 In July 2021, VW Group's Porsche and Rimac announced a joint venture that would incorporate Volkswagen's high-performance Bugatti brand as well as Rimac Automobili.
 The new venture is called Bugatti Rimac.
 In this venture, Rimac Group holds a 55% stake, while Porsche owns the remaining 45%. in June of that year, Porsche stated it was one of the participants in a new million round of fundraising.

 In September 2023, Rimac Tokyo and Rimac Katowice were established in Japan and Poland, respectively.